Register on the FSPR for the relevant financial advice service. You can do this from 25 November 2019

 Who needs a financial provider licence?

 You can hold your own licence, or you can work on behalf of someone else who holds a licence.

 You will need a licence if you want to be a financial advice provider and continue providing advice on your own account to your own clients – for example, you run your own business now and want to continue doing this.

 You won’t need your own licence if you want to be a financial adviser or nominated representative who provides advice on behalf of another licensed financial advice provider – for example, you work for a financial advice firm or bank.

-Already know how you wish to operate under the new regime?
+How to structure your business under the new regime?

-Holding your own licence enables you, and anyone covered by your licence, to provide regulated financial advice to retail clients.
-As a licence-holder, you will be regulated under the Financial Markets Conduct Act 2013 (FMC Act), as amended by the Financial Services Legislation Amendment Bill (FSLAB), and you will need to meet certain duties and obligations.
+As a licence-holder, you will be regulated under the Financial Markets Conduct Act 2013 (FMC Act), as amended by the Financial Services Legislation Amendment Act 2019 (FSLAA)."
+You will need to meet certain duties and obligations.

 New Code of Conduct